FeilongWu/Covid_Data_Vis/README.md

 git clone https://github.com/FeilongWu/Covid_Data_Vis.git
 ```
 ### All the commands below are executed using Command Prompt unless specified otherwise.
-- If you want to create a virtual ennvironment under the directory of the cloned repository, you need to go to the repository you just cloned.
+- Set the repository you just cloned as your working directory.
 The directory may vary for different users.
 An example command is shown below:
 ```bash
 cd "C://Users//your//name//Covid_Data_Vis"
 ```